DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 Structures} \label{tab:iter1} \end{table}

 Table \ref{tab:iter1} presents the average execution time of iteration 1 on Teensy 4.1.
-This iteration introduced additional complexity without yelding significant gains and in some cases led to worse performance.
-Although this iteration did not achieve the desired performance gains, it provided valuable insight into the limitations of certain data structure choises within the context of this study.
+This iteration introduced additional complexity without yielding significant gains and in some cases led to worse performance.
+Although this iteration did not achieve the desired performance gains, it provided valuable insight into the limitations of certain data structure choices within the context of this study.

+Notably, as the execution speed of the more powerful Teensy 4.1 increased with this iteration, we omit the limited results of executing the same code on Pico 2.
+During the remainder of this phase as well as the next, test results of any given iteration of Pico 2 are only reported if there are significant enough improvements in execution speeds for Teensy to potentially lead to gains for the weaker MCU.

 <!-- iter 2-->